docker/docs/content/engine/_index.md

 The CLI uses [Docker APIs](api/index.md) to control or interact with the Docker daemon through scripting or direct CLI commands.
 Many other Docker applications use the underlying API and CLI.
-The daemon creates and manage Docker objects, such as images, containers, networks, and volumes.
+The daemon creates and manages Docker objects, such as images, containers, networks, and volumes.

 For more details, see